vrthra/chaos-replication/README.md

 # Empirical Evaluation of Frequency Based Statistical Models for Estimating Killable Mutants

+## Date
+This replication package was update on Feb the 06th, 2023

+## Replication Package Content
 This replication package contains the following:
 - results of the manual classification of live mutants (`manual-classification/`)
 - automatically generated test suites (`chaos-test-suites.tar.gz`)
 - data about test execution in the form of kill matrices (`killmatrix/`)
 - scripts to compute the estimators
 - plots and scripts to generate them
-- A extended version of the original paper
+- A extended version of the original paper (`paper.pdf`)

 ## Automatically Generated Test Suites